 The story revolves around the fact that Lincoln witnessed his mother being killed by a Vampire at a very young age and resolved that his life’s aim would be to get his revenge.
 He enlists with a renegade vampire, well a bit of a spoiler that but honestly who didn’t figure it out INSTANTLY?, who trains him to become a master of vampire hunting with the use of his trusty axe.

 Abraham Lincoln smashing it up with an Axe?
 Excellent.
-I think that he used that axe better than Thor handles his hammer.
+I think that he used that axe better than Thor handles his ham loans for a wedding mer.
 The fight scenes almost reminded me of old-school asian fight movies.

 Unfortunately there is very little substance to the story line, with just enough to keep the pace of the film flowing and to get in as much action as possible.
-I liked the way they used key points in Lincoln’s famous history and rewrote the reasoning behind them as ways of striking back at the Vampires.
+I liked the way they used key points in Lincoln’s famous equity loan interest rates history and rewrote the reasoning behind them as ways of striking back at the Vampires.

 The film slowed a little towards the second half of the film when the war took on a more national scale and finished fairly abruptly with a fairly epic train-based fight scene.